jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 This approach successfully reclassified the attachment corpus into an overwhelmingly patch-heavy corpus in the user’s local analysis.

+Detection and parsing should not assume every patch is a clean git patch with `diff --git` headers.
+Some attachments will instead be:

+* unified diffs that only expose `---` / `+++` / `@@`
+* binary git patches
+* rename-only or mode-change diffs
+* malformed or truncated patch text

+So patch handling needs both content-based classification and explicit parser fallback behavior.

 ---

 ## 5.3 Why whole-attachment embeddings are wrong for patches